Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Introduction

-Given the limitations of binary reward modeling methods mentioned above, we revisit this task and present two insights.
-First, unlike other types of agents such as tool-use or web agents, GUI agents are typically outcome-oriented.
-The goal of a GUI agent is to complete a task (rather than a query) proposed by the user, which requires \textit{read and write} operations on the environment.
-This necessarily changes the state of the environment, and the final state reached by the environment (e.g., whether a file is created or an item is added to the shopping cart) is the key to evaluating whether the task is completed.
-Second, GUI agent tasks are similar to many other application tasks in that they follow the ``easy to verify, hard to solve" property \cite{easyveri1,easyveri2,easyveri3}.
-Specifically, the evaluation of many challenging tasks is often simple.
-For example, for the task ``Help me buy the book Reinforcement Learning by Richard.", the agent needs to complete many steps such as opening an online shopping app, searching, placing an order, and making a payment, whereas the evaluation only requires verifying whether the corresponding item is purchased on the order page.
-Table~\ref{tab:easyveri} demonstrates that the verifier agent achieves a higher success rate (SR) compared to the actor agent, thereby validating this property.
+In light of the above observations, we advocate a \textit{trajectory-grounded interactive verification} paradigm that unifies trajectory verification and environment interaction.
+This paradigm can efficiently and selectively extract direct evidence from trajectories, while probing latent system states through environment interaction to mitigate partial state observability in trajectories.
+Specifically, we propose \textbf{V}erification via \textbf{A}gentic Trajectory-\textbf{G}rounded \textbf{E}nvironment I\textbf{n}teraction (VAGEN) framework.
+We instantiate a tool-augmented verifier agent equipped with tools for trajectory inspection and GUI environment interaction.
+The verification process follows a Progressive Verification Mechanism, which adopts a surface-to-latent and cheap-to-expensive design philosophy.
+The verifier agent performs verification in a proactive end-to-end manner: it first autonomously inspects the trajectory and early-stops once sufficient evidence is found to avoid additional cost.
+When trajectory evidence is insufficient, it conducts interactive verification by executing shell or Python commands or directly manipulating the GUI environment.
+The feasibility of this agent-based verification is supported by a property observed in many tasks, namely "easy to verify, hard to solve" \cite{easyveri1,easyveri2,easyveri3}.
+For example, for the task "Help me buy the book Reinforcement Learning by Richard.", the actor agent needs to complete many steps, such as opening an online shopping app, searching, placing an order, and making a payment, whereas the verifier agent only needs to check whether the corresponding item has been purchased on the order page.
+This indicates that the verifier agent can complete the verification process efficiently.
+Table~\ref{tab:easyveri} shows that the verifier agent achieves a higher success rate (SR) than the actor agent, thereby validating this property.